paolodelia99/price-tracker-web-app/README.md

 Do you want to keep track of your favourite stocks?
 Do you want to be update with the latest BTC price?
 <br/>
-That web app is for you!
+This web app is for you!

 Since I'm little bit interesting in finance, I was thinking about creating my own app that keep tracks of all my favorites stock, forex exchange and cripocurrency.
 And now that I have the skills to do it, I made it!